 Right next to Parramatta Park, the gorgeous Wistaria Gardens are a must visit in spring!
 It has a wonderful ‘secret garden’ feel about it and is rather magical to visit with kids.
-There are beautiful displays of wisteria and cherry blossoms to enjoy, even though sadly the has been no spring planting this year.
-Make sure to wander around the banks of the river to see the sleeping fruit bats and across to Domain Creek playground for a play.
-Plus at the main entrance to Parramatta Park, the rose garden is in bloom.
+There are beautiful displays of wisteria and cherry, plum and pear blossoms to enjoy, even though sadly the has been no spring planting again this year.
+Pack a picnic to enjoy under the trees to extend your stay.
+And make sure to wander around the banks of the river to see the sleeping fruit bats.

 - Location: Next to Parramatta Park, Cumberland Hospital in Westmead